 [Editor’s note: This story was originally published on October 7, 2019]

-And while there’s still no trailer or concrete release date for the show, but a handful of other noteworthy details about the series have been released since its announcement.
-Perhaps the most startling?
-That the total price tag for the first season of the show is estimated to come in at $450 million.
+Including multiple trailers for the show, a handful of noteworthy details about the series have been released since its announcement.
+Perhaps the most startling: that the total price tag for the first season of the show is estimated to come in at $450 million.
 (By comparison, a season of “Game of Thrones” was estimated to cost $90 million, or about $15 million an episode.)
 According to New Zealand publication Stuff, the amount was ascertained by the NZ$160 million tax credit the production will receive for filming in the country.
 To receive a tax credit of that amount, the budget is estimated to come in at just shy of half a billion American dollars.

-IndieWire has compiled a list of the 10 other must-know details about the upcoming series.
+IndieWire has compiled a list of key details about the upcoming series.
 From its big shoes to fill as another Tolkien adaptation to its hush-hush casting, below is everything you need to know about Amazon’s “The Lord of the Rings.”